 - Go for raw nuts rather than salted nuts.
 And buying them in the shells which you have to crack will reduce how many you eat!

-- Make some Kale Crisps (link to recipe) to replace potato crisps
+- Make some Kale Crisps to replace potato crisps.

-- Make your own dips such as fresh guacamole or courgette humus (link to recipe) served with vegetable crudities or flaxseed crackers (link to recipe)
+- Make your own dips such as fresh guacamole or courgette hummus served with vegetable crudities or flaxseed crackers.

 - A little cheese in moderation is OK, but replace standard cows cheese with organic or raw cheeses and sheep’s or goats cheese.
 Serve with grapes, apple slices or celery sticks and chose these rather than crackers.

 - Replace milk chocolate with 70%+ dark chocolate.
 Full of antioxidants, magnesium, polyphenols and flavonols.

 - Peppermint, ginger or fennel tea can help settle your digestion if you’ve over-indulged.